 Psychiatrists are our 'Christian Brothers', except they do it to our communities and to our minds, with misconceptions and chemicals respectively.
 Members of the Canadian Psychiatric Association continue to abuse during three decades of protest, and after being approached several times by the federal health department.
-It's chilling that they responded to humans protesting abuse by referring it to a 'Scientific Committee'!
-Are we laboratory rats?
-They justify abuse with an astonishingly presumptuous encroachment on the human rights of their patients.
+Note that Canadian psychiatrists responded to humans protesting real life abuses by referring the matter to a 'scientific' committee.
+What astonishing arrogance!
+What belligerence!
+What cruelty!

 Again, based on prevalence, perhaps one of Canada's dozen daily suicides is someone whose central nervous system dysfunction is caused or exacerbated by sensitivities, and who may have been ploughed under by inappropriate care.